visgraf/vfx/README.md

 # vfx
-code base for the book <a href="https://www.routledge.com/Introduction-to-Visual-Effects-A-Computational-Approach/Velho-Velho/p/book/9781032072302">Introduction to Visual Effects</a>
+code base for the book <a href="https://www.routledge.com/Introduction-to-Visual-Effects-A-Computational-Approach/Velho-Velho/p/book/9781032072302">Introduction to Visual Effects</a>.
+It implements: Matchmove, Global Illumination (Pathtracing), and is prepared for making Image Based Lighting in combination of LuminanceHDR Software.
+As a result, it can generate simple realistic visual effects.

 Frame of an output video
 -------------------------